K-Banks/seatgeek-clone/README.md

-# Help Queue React App
+# React Template App
 **A webpack setup / first React application for Epicodus 06.24.18**

 ## By Bobby Martin

 ## Description
-This is a basic React app that uses props, and propTypes to display and test data
+This is a basic React app that uses props, and propTypes eslint, styled-jsx, and hot-swap

 ## Setup Requirements